- What are aquatic invasive species?

 Zebra mussels and quagga mussels attach to boat hulls and underwater infrastructure and can cost millions of dollars in damage.
 Adult mussels can live several weeks out of the water and be transferred from one body of water to another.

 - are small and only up to 3 cm;

 - form dense clumps and firmly attach themselves to solid objects.

-Didymo algae is found in Yukon.
-It is considered an invasive species in other parts of Canada, but may be native to Yukon.
+Didymo algae is found in the Yukon.
+It is considered an invasive species in other parts of Canada, but may be native to the Yukon.
 Further research will provide us with an answer.

 This algae can form large, slippery mats that cover stream beds.
 These mats can damage organisms in Yukon waters and degrade fisheries by changing the natural ecosystem and disrupting fish rearing habitat.
 As stream levels drop, didymo mats resemble and are mistaken for toilet paper.

 This YouTube video produced by New Zealand Fish and Game explains how didymo can form large algal blooms.

 - is brownish-yellow to white and form in clumps or ropes.
 It isn't didymo if it is green or dark brown or black or transparent;

 - has a rough texture like wet cotton wool when pulled apart.
 It isn't didymo if it has a slimy texture or falls apart when handled; and

 - is found in clumps on rocks or plants, or floating in the current.
 It isn't didymo if it is attached to the bottom with roots.